eekiesel/CS499/index.md

 I chose to select one artifact that I could work with to show my skills in all three categories.
 I chose to work with the weight tracking Android application that I origninaly developed in CS 360: Mobile architecture in Programming that I took in Fall 2024.
 This was a very basic weight tracking application developed in Android Studio.
 It allowed users to log in, track their weight, set a goal weight, and edit and delete entries using a local SQLite database.

+The enhancements of my weight tracking application were done in stages, first tackling Software Design and Engineering, then Algorithms and Data Structure, and then Databases.
+Below you'll find narratives for these enhancements as they were developed.

 ---

 # Code Review